 Institutional review board statement: This study was reviewed and approved by the Ethics Committee of Yunnan Institute of Parasitic Diseases.

-Informed consent statement: All study participants or their legal guardian provided informed written consent about personal and medical data collection prior to study enrolment.
+Informed consent statement: All study participants or their legal guardian provided informed written consent in relation to personal and medical data collection prior to study enrollment.

 Conflict-of-interest statement: We have no financial relationships to disclose.